msztolcman/smtpc/README.md

 using this.

 Main purpose of `SMTPc` is to help developers test and/or verify SMTP servers or their SMTP configuration.
-But of course it can be used in every place you want to automate any system, and use predefined messages (with templates) for notifications, like daemons or crons.
+Of course, it can be used in every place you want to automate any system, and use predefined messages (with templates) for notifications, like daemons or crons.